 Also, if you’re looking for an even quicker recipe, you can skip the roasting part all together, but you won’t get quite the same deep roasted flavor.
 It’s still good though.

-As our bones are roasting, heat the cooking oil in the Instant Pot on the “saute – more” setting and add the ginger and onion.
+As our bones are roasting, heat the cooking oil in the Instant Pot (I use a 6 quart version) on the “saute – more” setting and add the ginger and onion.
 Cook until charred on all sides, about 10 minutes.
 The charred onion and ginger give more depth to the flavor of the broth.

 Once you’ve got your roasted bones and your onions and ginger are finished getting that nice char, add your toasted spices and roasted beef bones to the Instant Pot.
 Add water up to the max fill line and turn the Instant Pot to pressure cook.
 Cover and cook on high for 60 minutes.

 While the broth is cooking, soak the rice noodles in warm water for about 45 minutes.
 In a large saucepan, heat water to boiling and cook noodles for 1-2 minutes.
 The noodles should still be somewhat firm when done cooking.

 Now for the fun part!

 Place noodles in bowls.
 Add the thin slices of beef and bean sprouts.
 I usually go for 4-5 pieces of beef per bowl.
 If you like more beef, feel free to add more.